Introduction to Well Put Podcast

 Speaker

-Yeah, well, as I mentioned before, you know, my freelance work goes back even well before 1996.
-And there are a couple of global trends, I'd say, that have affected both obviously my career and the work that we do.
-So to give you one example, like in the 80s,
+Yeah, well, as i as I mentioned before, you know, um my freelance work goes back even well well before 1996.
+And ah there are there are a couple of global trends, I'd say, that have affected both, obviously, my career and the work that we do.
+So to give you one example, like, in you know, in the eighty s um technology companies would produce a lot of collateral, what they call collateral, right which is basically print material like brochures and things like customer stories.
+And they were always print because they were they were not being deployed digitally at that point.

 Speaker

-technology companies would produce a lot of collateral, what they call collateral, which is basically print material like brochures and things like customer stories.
-And they were always print because they were not being deployed digitally at that point.
-And so it was more, I don't know if there was more of a paper orientation, but there was also, you know, things like personal computers, really, like in the mid 80s, which is when I started, late 80s,
+And ah so it was more, i don't know if there was more of a paper orientation, but there was also, ah you know, things like personal computers, really, in the like in the mid 80s, which is when I started, late eighty s were just kind of coming into their own.

 Speaker

-were just kind of coming into their own.
-And so there was a lot of work in technology.
-And another kind of niche that we found starting in the late 1990s was that companies then would produce annual reports that were, again, printed and were very elaborate.
-And they were shared widely with stock with shareholders.
+um And so there was a lot of work in technology.
+And another kind of niche that we found starting in the late 1990s was that companies then would produce annual reports that were again printed and were very elaborate.

 Speaker